helium/docs/README.md

 ###NOTICE:

-**You can not use `git add .` anymore at the root to add all your files to the commit queue.
+**You can not use `git add .` moving forward at the root of the repository.
 There are yarn files in the root of the project that can not be committed**

 ## Contributing